 The forest certainly captured my imaginations with its trees, lianas and strangler figs not to mention other plants.
 Although even for an experienced walker, I found the going somewhat tricky at times.
 Many Thais, however, found it overwhelming and turned back.

 Once our epic jungle walk was over, we headed back for what should have been the highlight of our trip.
 Annie was gurgling with excitement.
-It was now the 30th December.
+It was now the 30 of December.
 We queued at the dockside for ages for our houseboat to arrive.
 When it did, I wasn’t too sure what to say.
 I certainly questioned its suitability, having seen houseboats in much better condition.
 Annie reassured me that it would be an experience that I would always remember, and wasn’t it just.

 We boarded the vessel along with all our provisions, food and water that would last us the last couple of days that we had left.
 Annie insisted that we wanted a place that was well away from anyone else, knowing that with tomorrow being New Year’s Eve, anything could happen especially with celebrations and fireworks.